RajBehere0190/Continuous-Integration-using-AWS/README.md

 - Create an EC2 Instance.
 - Host that instance on terminal.
-- Install CodeDeploy Agent on it by running following commands.
+- Install CodeDeploy Agent on it by running commands follow (Project/CodeDeploy_Agent)

 **Create an AWS CodePipeline**